kimmknight/raweb/README.md

 - File type associations on webfeed clients
 - Different RemoteApps for different users and groups
 - A setup script for easy installation

+[^1]: If RemoteApp Tool is on the same device as RAWeb, enable TSWebAccess for each app that should appear in RAWeb.
+If on a different device, export RDP files and icons and follow [the instructions](https://github.com/kimmknight/raweb/wiki/Publishing-RemoteApps-and-Desktops) to add them to RAWeb.
+[^2]:
+    Directly launching apps and devices requires additional software.
+    On **Windows**, install the [Remote Desktop Protocol Handler](https://apps.microsoft.com/detail/9N1192WSCHV9?hl=en-us&gl=US ocid=pdpshare) app from the Microsoft Store or install it with WinGet (`winget install "RDP Protocol Handler" --source msstore`)
+    On **macOS&&, install [Windows App](https://apps.apple.com/us/app/windows-app/id1295203466) from the Mac App Store.
+    On **iOS** or **iPadOS**, install [Windows App Mobile](https://apps.apple.com/us/app/windows-app-mobile/id714464092) from the App Store.
+    Not supported on **Android\*\*.

 ## Installation